Emma Laird

 Ryan’s first aid journey began at just 12 years old when he joined a cadet volunteer first aid scheme.
 After seven years of volunteering, he progressed into the role of Community First Responder (CFR) with the Scottish Ambulance Service, while continuing to work within private event medical services alongside this role.

-In 2021, Ryan co-founded his own private medical company with his partner.
+In 2021, Ryan co-founded his own private medical company with Emma.
 Ryan has since supported medical operations at a wide range of events and has acted as Control for major events across Scotland, including the Scottish International Air show and T in the Park.
-He also received a Brave @ heart Award from Nicola Sturgeon for showing exceptional bravery when he attended The Rangers Fan bus crash in 2016 whilst trying to save the lives of those on board
+He also received a Brave @ heart Award from Nicola Sturgeon for showing exceptional bravery when he attended The Rangers Fan bus crash in 2016 whilst trying to save the lives of those on board.

 Aiden Lynch